BondoS/react-listing/README.md

 -------
 ##### Multi-language
-- Most if not all of the projects I did, were multi-language and sometimes multi-countries concurrently, So, I totally support setting the project from day one to support this feature, if it's maybe needed any time in the future.
-- That's why this the first feature I have implemented in this project, all data is translated and available with English and German - Plz excuse my beginner German, I used Google translate, I'm sure a lot of data might not be accurately translated -.
+- All data is translated and available with English and German - Plz excuse my German, I used Google translate, I'm sure a lot of data might not be accurately translated -.
 - To edit property translation, each property has an En and De titles and description.
 - To edit fields placeholders, please check public/locales folder